Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Abstract

 \section{Abstract}

 Supervised fine-tuning (SFT) is the standard approach for post-training large language models (LLMs), yet it often shows limited generalization.
 We trace this limitation to its default training objective: negative log likelihood (NLL).
 While NLL is classically optimal when training from scratch, post-training operates in a different paradigm and could violate its optimality assumptions, where models already encode task-relevant priors and supervision can be long and noisy.
-To this end, we study a general family of probability-based objectives and characterize their effectiveness under different conditions.
-Through comprehensive experiments and extensive ablation studies across 7 model backbones, 14 benchmarks, and 3 domains, we uncover a critical dimension that governs objective behavior: the \emph{model-capability continuum}.
+In this work, we systematically study various probability-based objectives and characterize \emph{when} and \emph{why} different objectives succeed or fail under varying conditions.
+Through comprehensive experiments and extensive ablation studies across 8 model backbones, 27 benchmarks, and 7 domains, we uncover a critical dimension that governs objective behavior: the \emph{model-capability continuum}.
 Near the \emph{model-strong} end, prior-leaning objectives that downweight low-probability tokens (\emph{e.g.,} $-p$, $-p^{10}$, thresholded variants) consistently outperform NLL; toward the \emph{model-weak} end, NLL dominates; in between, no single objective prevails.
 Our theoretical analysis further elucidates how objectives trade places across the continuum, providing a principled foundation for adapting objectives to model capability.
-Our code is available at \url{https://github.com/GaotangLi/Beyond-Log-Likelihood}.
+The code is available at \url{https://github.com/GaotangLi/Beyond-Log-Likelihood}.

 \addtocontents{toc}{ }